 After years of working as a designer and photographer, she taught workshops on digital imaging, was an adjunct professor for learning institutions in New Jersey, and has had her photography exhibited nationally.
 Cintia holds a BFA with a photography concentration and an MS in Graphic Communications Management from Kean University.
 A 25-year resident of Union County, NJ, she enjoys living close to New York City.

-TBD, Solo Exhibit, Pearl Street Gallery, Elizabeth, NJ,
+Meditative States, Solo Exhibit, Pearl Street Gallery, Elizabeth, NJ

 RAW 2018, Noyes Museum of Art, Stockton University, Atlantic City, NJ